 Of the 243 cities reporting data, these five earned our best scores, comprising the factors of median salary, cost of living and location quotient.
 Speaking of salary, the 121,020 web developers employed in the U.S. in May 2014 earned $68,670 on average, or an hourly wage of $33.02, according to the BLS.

 1. San Francisco, Calif.

-It should come as no surprise that the biggest city (San Francisco) next to the biggest home of technology (the Silicon Valley) should be No. 1 in the hearts and minds of web developers.
-Overcoming the country's highest cost of living -- it's 100 percent more expensive to live here than it is in the average American city -- San Francisco is one of seven California cities in the top 25 (full list below).
-Go figure that trade groups like the International Web Association and the HTML Writers Guild as well as the World Organization of Webmasters are based in Pasadena and Folsom, respectively.
+It should come as no surprise that the biggest city (San Francisco) next to the biggest home of technology (Silicon Valley) should be No. 1 in the hearts and minds of web developers.
+Overcoming the country's highest cost of living — it's 100% more expensive to live here than it is in the average American city — San Francisco is one of seven California cities in the top 25 (full list below).
+Go figure that trade groups like the International Web Association and the HTML Writers Guild are based in Pasadena, while the World Organization of Webmasters is based in Folsom.

 Statistical region includes San Mateo and Redwood City

 A short drive south of San Francisco, San Jose — flush with tiny startups and giant corporations — is home to the second-best city in the nation for web developers.
 It pays America's highest annual average salary ($106,580) to developers.
 Some examples of just how concentrated the tech talent is in the Valley: Apple Inc. (Cupertino), Google (Mountain View), Facebook (Menlo Park), Oracle Corporation (Santa Clara) and Cisco Systems (San Jose).

 The third of three cities to post a single digit in our scoring, Seattle made it this high, in part, because of its top-five location quotient, a metric that points to the demand for a developer's services in the city relative to other professions.
 It's helped, too, by having Bellevue University, a top choice for aspiring developers, within its metro region.